22nd – 28th January, 2018

 Thursday 25th January

-A Soldier’s Story Workshop (2pm-3.30pm): David Tovey will be running a workshop that will introduce the public to his installation, A Soldier’s Story, also presented as part of State of the Nation by the Museum of Homelessness at Tate Liverpool.
-Attendees will hear about the work and learn about how homelessness affects the lives of many ex-servicemen.
-There will also be opportunities to contribute stories to this powerful and moving artwork.
+A Soldier’s Story Workshop (2pm-3.30pm): David Tovey ran a workshop that introduced the public to his installation, A Soldier’s Story, also presented as part of State of the Nation by the Museum of Homelessness at Tate Liverpool.
+Attendees heard about the work and learnt about how homelessness affects the lives of many ex-servicemen.
+There were also opportunities to contribute stories to this powerful and moving artwork.

 Friday 26th January

-State of the Nation Conversations (2pm-5pm): Activists and artists will discuss the major issues for homelessness in 2017 and 2018 through a series of creative presentations.
+State of the Nation Conversations (2pm-5pm): Activists and artists discussd the major issues for homelessness in 2017 and 2018 through a series of creative presentations.
 Speakers include representatives from Greater Manchester Housing Action, and artists Anthony Luvera, and Tony Mallon.

 Performances and screenings